 When most Christians hear the phrase Great Commission, my guess is that Matthew 28:18–20 comes to mind.
-While this passage is crucial to our understanding of the Great Commission, I want to encourage you to consider the Great Commission not as a single command from Matthew’s Gospel but as the collective whole of five commissioning statements that Jesus gave to his followers during the forty-day period between His resurrection and ascension.
+This passage is crucial to our understanding of the Great Commission.
+But I want to encourage you to consider the Great Commission not as a single command from Matthew’s Gospel.
+Consider it as the collective whole of five commissioning statements that Jesus gave to his followers during the forty-day period between His resurrection and ascension.

 I have written about this at greater length elsewhere,1 but the basic idea can be briefly summarized.
 And, to be clear, this is not merely an issue of semantics.
 If we are serious about obeying the mission mandates of Jesus Christ, then it is essential that we understand the nuances in each statement.
 Consider a few of those nuances below.

 Surveying Matthew, Mark, Luke, and Acts

 What Does Matthew Say?

 In Matthew 28:18-20, Jesus issues an imperative: “… make disciples of all nations.”
 If we are going to be faithful in carrying out that mandate, then it is critical to investigate how Jesus defined a disciple.
 Any serious study of Jesus’s definition of a disciple must begin with the ten instances in which He used either the verb “to disciple” (matheteuo) or the noun “disciple” (mathetes).2 It is amazing to me that we run off trying to accomplish a task we have been given without allowing Jesus to describe what a disciple looks like.
 We can’t make disciples if we don’t know what a disciple is.